Terms and conditions for funding

 For detailed conditions and guidelines (revised annually) on use of funding and reporting, see How to use funding on our website.

 We fund research organisations

-Funding to non-research organisations
+Academy funding to non-research organisations

 The primary goal of non-research organisations is related to other activities than independent research or dissemination of research results.
 The Academy does not grant funding to support economic activity.
 Economic activity is defined as all activity where goods or services are offered on an open market.
 As a rule, Academy funding is not granted to support economic activity.
 Economic activity is defined as all activity where goods or services are offered on an open market.
 Funding may be granted for economic activity only if it can be granted in keeping with the EU’s state aid rules in the form of de minimis aid.

-Applicants should contact us before applying, if they intend to apply for funding for non-research organisations.
+Applicants should contact us before applying if they intend to apply for funding for non-research organisations.

 Business collaborators in Academy-funded projects

 If an Academy-funded project involves cooperation with business companies that are not funded by the Academy, the project must follow special terms and conditions regarding business cooperation.
 The aim of these terms is to prevent indirect state aid to business companies.
 Read more in our funding terms and conditions.

 Where an Academy-funded project involves cooperation with business companies, the terms and conditions of the project, in particular as regards contributions to its costs, the sharing of risks and outcomes, the dissemination of results, and access to and allocation of IPRs, must be concluded in writing before the start of the project.